 There are many factors you must consider before managing your own web servers, including the operating system, software, the amount of traffic to your site, cost and more.
 If your website has high traffic or complex applications, you might require the bandwidth, consistent performance and flexibility of a Virtual Private Server (VPS) or Dedicated Server.

 Even if you don’t have server administration experience, you can still have a website.
-Check out our shared hosting solutions.
+Check out our web hosting solutions.

 Becoming a reseller